Vietnam back on coronavirus alert after first local infection in 3 months | Health

 Vietnam back on coronavirus alert after first local infection in 3 months

-Vietnam was back on high alert for the novel coronavirus on Saturday after medical officials in the central city of Danang detected what appears to be the first local COVID-19 case in the Southeast Asian country for three months.
-Thanks to strict quarantine measures and an aggressive and widespread testing programme, Vietnam has kept its virus total to an impressively low 415 cases, and had reported no locally transmitted infections for 100 days.
+Vietnam was back on high alert for the novel coronavirus on Saturday after medical officials in the central city of Danang detected, its first locally transmitted case for three months.
+Thanks to strict quarantine measures and an aggressive and widespread testing programme, the Southeast Asian country has kept its virus total to an impressively low 415 cases and had reported no locally transmitted infections for 100 days.

-But on Friday, Vietnam's health ministry said in a statement that a 57-year-old man from Danang, a popular tourist hotspot, had tested positive three times for the virus, prompting the isolation of 50 people he came in contact with.
-One hundred and three people connected to the patient were tested for the virus but all returned negative results, the statement said.
+Vietnam has reported no deaths from the virus.
+But on Friday, the health ministry said a 57-year-old man from Danang, a tourist hot spot, had tested positive, prompting the isolation of 50 people he came in contact with.

+The ministry said 103 people connected to the patient were tested for the virus but all returned negative results.
+The government said on Saturday a new test had confirmed the man's infection, bringing the total number of cases in Vietnam to 416.

-The health ministry has not officially confirmed the case as COVID-19, which comes at a time when Vietnam was about to resume international commercial flights and as domestic tourism is surging.
-It did not say how the man contracted the virus, but said he had not left Danang for nearly a month.
+It did not say how the man contracted the virus but that he had not left Danang for nearly a month.
 He was initially diagnosed with pneumonia.
+The case comes at a time when Vietnam was about to resume international commercial flights and as domestic tourism is surging.

-Late on Friday, authorities in Hanoi reinstated a recommendation to wear masks in public places as Vietnam's benchmark VN Index closed down 3.22%.
-The country's ban on international commercial flights is still in place, but foreign experts and skilled workers have been able to enter Vietnam throughout the pandemic provided they undergo mandatory centralised quarantine.
+Late on Friday, authorities in the capital, Hanoi, reinstated a recommendation to wear masks in public places as Vietnam's benchmark VN Index closed down 3.22%.
+Vietnam's ban on international commercial flights is still in place, but foreign experts and skilled workers have been able to enter provided they undergo mandatory centralised quarantine.

 - READ MORE ON: